-In practice, an “eCall” is a 112 emergency call that can be generated either manually by a vehicle’s occupants, by pressing a dedicated eCall button, or automatically, via activation of in-vehicle sensors when a road accident occurs.
-When activated, the eCall in-vehicle system establishes a voice connection towards the relevant Public Safety Answering Point (PSAP).
+In practice, an “eCall” is a 112 emergency communication that can be generated either manually by a vehicle’s occupants, by pressing a dedicated eCall button, or automatically, via activation of in-vehicle sensors when a road accident occurs.
+When activated, the eCall in-vehicle system establishes a communication, including voice, towards the relevant Public Safety Answering Point (PSAP).

-Furthermore, even if no vehicle occupant is able to speak, for instance due to injuries, a Minimum Set of Data (MSD) has been defined [1] and is sent to the PSAP over the voice connection.
+Furthermore a Minimum Set of Data (MSD) has been defined [1] and is sent to the PSAP.
 The MSD includes accurate location information (Global Navigation Satellite System (GNSS) coordinates) on the crash site, the triggering mode (automatic or manual), the vehicle identification number, a timestamp as well as current and, optionally, previous positions.
 This way, with this information, that is valuable for emergency responders, they can reach the exact location as soon as possible.

-Regulation 2015/758 of the European Parliament and of the Council amending Directive 2007/46/EC [2] requires the deployment of the eCall in-vehicle system in all new type approved passenger cars (M1) and light duty vehicles (N1) from 31 March 2018.
+eCall is regulated by specific EU legislations addressing the vehicles, the public network and the PSAPs.

-The eCall service may be implemented in two different ways [2]:
+The eCall service may be implemented in two different ways [2][:

-The first is referred to as the 112-based eCall service where eCalls are directly routed to the PSAP;
+The first is referred to as the 112-based eCall service where the 112-based in-vehicle system initiates an emergency communication directly to the most appropriate PSAP;

-The second is referred to as third party service supported eCall systems (TPS eCall services) where the first part of the eCall is routed to a service centre of a car manufacturer (Original Equipment Manufacturer – OEM) and the second part is subsequently routed by the TPS service centre to the Public Safety Answering Point (PSAP).
+The second is referred to as third party services supported eCall (TPS eCall) where the TPS eCall in-vehicle system initiates the call (not via 112, but using a long E.164 number) to a third-party service centre (e.g. a car manufacturer).
+If the situation requires emergency assistance, the TPS service centre subsequently contacts the most appropriate PSAP using the relevant emergency number or other established communication channels.

-Private eCall provision (i.e. TPS eCall services) is based on commercial agreements among the involved actors, including mobile operators and PSAPs.
+TPS eCall services are based on agreements among the involved actors, including mobile network operators and PSAPs.
 112-based eCall is mandatory while the implementation of TPS eCall is optional.
 In order to ensure continuity of the 112-based eCall service in all Member States throughout the lifetime of the vehicle and to guarantee that the 112-based eCall service is always automatically available, all new type approved M1 and N1 vehicles must be equipped with the 112-based eCall service, regardless of whether or not a vehicle owner opts for a TPS eCall service.
+When the vehicle is equipped with both a 112-based eCall system and a TPS eCall system, only one eCall system may be activated for a given emergency event.
+The vehicle may be configured to use one of the eCall systems as the default, however, the 112-based eCall system must always remain available and cannot be replaced by the TPS eCall system.

-When the vehicle is equipped with both eCall systems, the vehicle owner must be able to choose which eCall system to use at all times as these two systems cannot be active simultaneously but one system must always be activeIn order to provide with the above-mentioned eCall functionalities, the vehicles need facilities to communicate with the PSAP.
-This is carried out by means of mobile networks utilising physical SIM-cards or embedded SIMs (embedded Universal Integrated Circuit Cards – eUICCs).
+In order to provide with the above-mentioned eCall functionalities, the vehicles need facilities to communicate with the PSAP.
+This is carried out by means of mobile networks utilising physical Subscriber Identity Module (SIM)-cards or eSIMs (embedded Universal Integrated Circuit Cards – eUICCs).
 In order to provide the service, E.164 telephone numbers (at least to facilitate call-back) and E.212 International Mobile Subscriber Identity (IMSI) resources are needed.

-To the extent national numbers are used for eCall, numbering plan managers and electronic communications network operators and service providers will need to cooperate closely so that a sustainable numbering solution can be implemented to ensure that the burden of providing numbering resources for eCall devices does not fall disproportionately on one, or a few, European countries.
+To the extent national numbers are used for eCall, national numbering plan administrators (NPA) and electronic communications network operators and service providers will need to cooperate closely so that a sustainable numbering solution can be implemented to ensure that the burden of providing numbering resources for eCall devices does not fall disproportionately on one, or a few, European countries.
 Issues around extra-territorial use of numbers and regulatory shopping (i.e. selecting the regulatory regime that is least demanding) need to be resolved in the context of a harmonised approach.